dberstein/after/README.md

 - GNU make
 - Golang

-Binaries are built as `./build/<os>-<arch>/after`:
+Binaries are built as binary `./build/<OS>-<ARCH>/after`:

     $ make build

 ## Install

-Builds and installs `./build/<os>-<arch>/after` as `/usr/bin/after`
+Builds binary `./build/<OS>-<ARCH>/after` and installs it as binary `/usr/bin/after`.
+You can control installation directory with environmental variable or make parameter `INSTALL_DIR` wich has default value `/usr/bin`.

     $ sudo make install [-e INSTALL_DIR=/usr/bin]

 ### Uninstall

+Uninstalls binary of `make install`.
+If install used custom `INSTALL_DIR`, same value must be used for `make uninstall` to remove correct binary.

     $ sudo make uninstall [-e INSTALL_DIR=/usr/bin]

 ## Examples

+### Fixed seconds

-    # Every 15m run and log twice "date" at seconds 20 and 45 of the minute
+Every 15m run and log twice "date" at seconds 20 and 45 of the minute:

     */15 * * * * after 20s,45S date >> date1.log

+### Repeating seconds

-    # Every 15m run and every 5 seconds and at second 33 with 500 milliseconds log "date"
+Every 15m run and every 5 seconds and at second 33 with 500 milliseconds log "date".
+Note that `*/...` as duration for `after` must be quoted or escaped:

     */15 * * * * after '*/5,33s500ms' date >> date2.log